Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Low-Rank Approach

-For simplicity of exposition, we first consider the case where measurements are error-free (then, we consider noisy measurements as well as measurement outliers).
+For simplicity of exposition, we first consider the case where measurements are error-free (then, we consider noisy measurements and outliers).
 Based on the model~\eqref{Matrix_GSF}, the nearly low-rank property of $\mathbf{H}$ motivates us to consider the following affine rank minimization problem (RMP) \cite{Recht_2010}: